Carmen Laforet: Tributes

 In 2010 a school with her name was built in the neighborhood of Valderribas, in the district of Vicálvaro (Madrid).

 In 2011 she was awarded, posthumously, with the Can de Plata de Gran Canaria, in the category of Arts, given by the Cabildo Insular de Gran Canaria.

-There are some streets with her name in Estepona (Málaga), in the neighborhood of Aguas Vivas (Guadalajara), in Majadahonda, in Torrejon de Ardoz and in the neighborhood of Soto del Henares (Madrid).
+There are some streets with her name in Santiago de Compostela, Estepona (Málaga), in the neighborhood of Aguas Vivas (Guadalajara), in Majadahonda, in Torrejon de Ardoz and in the neighborhood of Soto del Henares (Madrid).
 Some streets in the towns of Las Palmas and San Bartolomé de Tirajana on the island of Gran Canaria were also named Carmen Laforet.

 In 2004 a series of biographies dedicated to Carmen Laforet were published and directed by the writer Nuria Amat.

 In 2014 The Instituto Cervantes in New York (United States) paid tribute to the author in one of its cultural activities to commemorate the seventieth anniversary of the publication of her book Nada.

 A square in Barcelona was named after her: Plaça de Carmen Laforet.
 The square has a plaque where it can be read in Catalan: "Carmen Laforet (Barcelona 1921-Madrid 2004)...
 Escriptora ...
 Va néixer en aquesta casa, font d'inspiració de la seva primera novel·la Nada" which means: "Carmen Laforet (Barcelona 1921-Madrid 2004)..
 Writer ...
 Was born in this house, the source of inspiration for her first novel Nada."